 Affiliate Marketing

-Affiliate marketing first took shape in 1989 with PC Flowers & Gifts’ pioneering affiliate program and exploded in reach when Amazon launched its Associates program in 1996, enabling partners to earn commissions by promoting products via unique tracking links.
+Affiliate marketing originated in 1989 with PC Flowers & Gifts and gained significant traction with the launch of Amazon’s Associates program in 1996.
+This model allows partners to earn commissions by promoting products through unique, trackable links.

 Mobile Marketing